The sectioned MGB at the Heritage Motor Centre Museum, Gaydon

 Q. My initial research is showing that parts are generally available in the UK.

-A. For a UK spec car I would say that *all* the parts are available here, there are a great many suppliers, but as with anything quality and cost can vary.
+A. For a UK spec car I would say that all the parts are available here, there are a great many suppliers, but as with anything quality and cost can vary.
 Having said that the cost of decent parts for the MGB is often significantly less than the equivalent item for a modern car and sometimes more readily available!
 Suppliers usually do mail order so even physical distance is not an issue.
+Mail Order is by far the most popular these days, although it can be cheaper and more convenient with heavy and exchange parts that incur a surcharge to visit a supplier.

 Q. I think I have found at least one garage in my new area able to service such a car.
 The only real concern is having it be more hassle than joy as I am keen to learn about its workings but as of now have exactly no knowledge about cars engines and the like.